inwenis/kata/kata08.conflicting.objectives/README.md

 > Does making the program readable make it slower or faster, flexible or rigid?

 Making a program readable does not have to make it slower.
-Depends with what we start.
 But readable software is clearly easier to chage/maintain.

 > And does making it extendible make it more or less readable, slower or faster?

 I didn't write any "extendible" version.
 What should be the extensibility points in this program?
-This program is preety short and can be modified in a lot of way, especially the readable version.
+This program is preety short and can be modified in a lot of ways, especially the readable version.
 We could allow to parametrize the length of words we are interested in, or the number of summands.
 But would this make the program extendible or configurable?

 > Are any of these correlations stronger than others?